ECCO Country Member Profiles: Switzerland

 Number of meetings per year:

-- Steering Committee Meetings: 4 per year, 1 General Assembly per year
+- Steering committee meetings: four per year; one General Assembly per year.

-- Educational Meetings: One or two major (2- or 3-day meetings, postgraduate course) and eight to ten minor ones (half-day meetings)
+- Educational meetings with credits for HCPs: One or two major (2- or 3-day meetings, postgraduate course) and 10–12 minor (half-day meetings or webinars)

-- Expert Meetings: The IBDnet organises one expert meeting per year to develop Swiss expert recommendations.
+- Expert meetings: The IBDnet holds one or two expert meetings per year to develop Swiss expert opinions for peer-reviewed publication.

-- Patient Relations: The IBDnet broadly supports patient events organised by the patient association SMCCV/ASMCC (four to six annually).
-Most speakers at these patient information events are IBDnet Steering Committee members.
+- Patient Relations: The IBDnet broadly supports and organises four to six patient events or webinars per year in collaboration with the patient association CCS (Crohn Colitis Switzerland).
+Most speakers at these patient information events are IBDnet steering committee members.
 Furthermore, in collaboration with the patient association, IBDnet develops and releases patient information guidebooks.

-Joined ECCO in: Switzerland was among the founding countries of ECCO.
+Joined ECCO in: Switzerland was among the founding members of ECCO.

-Incidence of IBD in the country (if available): IBD incidence is estimated to be 2 cases per 1,000 persons per year.
+Incidence of IBD in the country: No exact number available.
+IBD incidence is estimated to be 2 per 1000 persons per year.

 What has changed since your society became an ECCO Country Member?

-The increasing number of conferences, the ECCO Congress and programmes for young fellows and nurses offer further advantages to ECCO Members.
+The increasing number of conferences, the ECCO Congress and programmes for young fellows and nurses represent further benefits for ECCO Members.

 What are the benefits to you of being an ECCO Country Member?